thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

   :align:  center
 .. highlights::

-  |substitution_apparatus_long|:  Water tank used for making methods with the
+  |substitution_apparatus_long|:  Water tank with experimental apparatus for
-  substitution technique.
+  the narrowband substitution technique.
 The transducers are suspended in the tank by a system of mounts with translational and rotational degrees of freedom.
 A heater keeps the water at a constant 22.0º C.  For calculation of both the phase velocity and the attenuation coefficient, signal is collected from a water-only path (shown), and with the sample placed in the path of the transducers (not shown).
-A function generator and pulse amplifier provide input to the transmitting transducer, and the oscilloscope and computer used to record the received signal.
+A function generator and pulse amplifier provide input to the transmitting transducer, and the oscilloscope and computer are to record the received signal.

 The experimental apparatus layout is illustrated in |substitution_apparatus|.